-The Parmak Magnum is easily the heaviest fence charger out of those reviewed at 22 pounds.
+The Parmak Magnum is easily the heaviest solar fence charger out of those reviewed at 22 pounds.
 This can be bad as it could be too bulky for certain fencing types that other solar chargers could be mounted on, like the very lightweight Gallagher S6.

 However, two unique perks to the Parmak Magnum further justify its number one spot on this review.
 For starters, the product has a sloping solar panel that causes snow to slide off.
-The only other electric fence chargers that can achieve this are the Gallagher S12, Gallagher S40, or Gallagher S6.
+The only other solar electric fence chargers that can achieve this are the Gallagher S12, Gallagher S40, or Gallagher S6.
 They have adjustable solar panels but aren’t as sturdy.